Dobruja

-The Bulgarian region Dobrudzha is divided among the administrative regions of Dobrich and Silistra; the following villages of Razgrad Province: Konevo, Rainino, Terter and Madrevo; and the village General Kantardzhievo (Varna).
-This section has a total area of 7566 km2, with a combined population of some 310,000 people, the main towns being Dobrich and Silistra (regional seats).
+The Bulgarian region Dobrudzha is divided among the provinces of Dobrich and Silistra; the following villages of Razgrad Province: Konevo, Rainino, Terter and Madrevo; and the village General Kantardzhievo (Varna).
+The region has a total area of 7566 km2, with a combined population as of 2021 of some 250,000 people.
+The main towns are Dobrich and Silistra, the administrative centers of the two provinces.